-Camps across Long Island are beginning to hold open houses, so it mighty be time to figure out where to send your little ones once school lets out.
+Camps across Long Island are beginning to hold open houses, so it might be time to figure out where to send your little ones once school lets out.
 Looking for a general camp?
 How about one just for preschoolers?
 Or how about a camp for older children?
-Here we check out the best Nassau County has to offer.
+Here we check out the best camps Nassau County has to offer.

-Buckley Country Day Camp
+Buckley Country Day Camp — Roslyn

-— Old Westbury
+Camp Jacobson — Old Westbury

 Coleman Country Day Camp — Merrick

-The motto here is the Power of Fun.
-One glance at its website emphasizes that.
-With a Western theme, this camp offers traditional activities such as swimming, canoeing, horseback riding, and more.
-There are more in-depth activities such as archery, basketball, cooking, computer, jewelry, nature, and more.
-There is even a weeklong Circus Camp.
-This camp has programs for children nursery-aged through 10th grade.
+The motto here is the "Power of Fun."
+This camp offers traditional activities such as swimming, canoeing, horseback riding, and more in a Western theme.
+Other activities include archery, basketball, cooking, computer, jewelry, nature, and more.
+This camp has programs for children nursery aged through 10th grade.
 Coleman is a "tease-free zone," emphasizing the importance of eliminating bullying and creating an inclusive environment.

 Friends Academy Summer Camps — Locust Valley

-Greentrees Country Day School & Camp
+Greentrees Country Day School and Camp — Syosset

 Hofstra University — Hempstead